Innovation Catalyst

 Seed Round in 2017

-PatentDive, Inc. is a New Orleans-based company founded in 2013 that specializes in developing visual patent drafting software aimed at improving communication in the patent process.
-The company's tools assist in invention disclosure and rapid patent drafting, allowing users to transform complex ideas into patent applications efficiently.
-Funded by the National Science Foundation, PatentDive's software features a visual interface that simplifies the navigation of patent portfolios and translates invention language into actionable data.
-This innovative platform serves a diverse user base, including patent professionals, inventors, entrepreneurs, corporate innovation teams, in-house patent counsel, technology transfer offices, and educational institutions.
-Additionally, the application incorporates gamified elements to enhance patent education, enabling users to make informed decisions throughout the patenting process.
+PatentDive, Inc. is a company based in New Orleans, Louisiana, that specializes in developing visual patent drafting software aimed at enhancing communication in the patent process.
+Founded in 2013, the company offers tools for assisted invention disclosure and rapid patent drafting, enabling users to effectively translate their ideas into patent applications.
+Its software features a visual interface that simplifies complex concepts, making it accessible for a wide range of users, including patent professionals, inventors, entrepreneurs, and educational institutions.
+Additionally, PatentDive incorporates gamified elements into its application to facilitate understanding of patent education, helping users make informed decisions throughout the patenting process.

 MasteryPrep